jian-shu-lab/hPlacenta-architecture/STARmap_data_processing/README.md

 ### Cell annotation from reference single cell data
 - We used the single-cell multiomics data we generated in this study to annotate STARmap segmented cells.
 We utilized Seurat v4 and transferred labels (embeddings) to the STARmap data: `integration_label_transfer`

+### Cell-cell interaction inferferce
+- We inferred cell-cell interactions using CellChat with imputed gene expression profiles.
+More details can be found in: `infer_cell_interaction.R`

 ### Visualization
 - Results were visualized in various ways, which can be found here: `visualization`